Motorcycle License in Kentucky

-To apply for a KY motorcycle permit, you must be at least 18, or you must hold a valid operator license (the minimum age for obtaining a KY driver’s license is 16 years of age).
+To apply for a KY motorcycle permit, you must be at least 18 years old, or you must hold a valid operator license (the minimum age for obtaining a KY driver’s license is 16 years old).

 - The written test, which will consist of questions on information found in both the Kentucky Driver’s Manual and the Kentucky Motorcycle Manual

 - A vision test

 Applicants must possess a valid Kentucky motor vehicle operator’s license to be able to obtain a motorcycle license.
 Please check with your local circuit clerk’s office for information on their fees for obtaining a motorcycle license.